 ICI Study Examines Who Gets Retirement Plans

-The study shows that younger and lower-income households are less likely to cite retirement as the primary reason they save.
-These households are more likely to be primarily focused on saving to fund education, to purchase a house, to fund other purchases, or to have cash on hand in case of unexpected need.
+- Younger and lower-income households are more likely to report that they save primarily for reasons other than retirement, such as to fund education, to purchase a house, to fund other purchases, or to have cash on hand in case of unexpected needs.